Table of Contents

 Other essential hard skills to include in your data science CV to demonstrate your expertise in the field include:

-Even though data science mainly requires technical knowledge and skills, you’ll also need some soft skills to perform your duties properly in the field.
+Even though data science mainly requires technical skills, you’ll also need some soft skills to perform your duties properly in the field.
 Soft skills are personal attributes that show your ability to interact effectively and harmoniously with others in the workplace.

 For instance, curiosity will help you go beyond initial assumptions to discover solutions to problems and deliver higher-quality insights from data sets.